Digital Art & Design (DART)

 DART-125 3 Units Animation

 36 hours lecture; 54 hours lab; 90 hours totalAn introductory course in the basic principles and technology of animation.
-Both traditional and alternative animation styles will be covered with an emphasis on creating effective sequences appropriate for the subject or narrative.
+Both traditional and digital animation styles will be covered with an emphasis on creating effective sequences appropriate for the subject or narrative.

 Transfers to both UC/CSU